Car incentives 2024, the Ecobonus for the purchase of vehicles (updated)

 Dal January 1, 2024 car incentives are backEcobonus with the old formula that apply to signed purchase contracts from 1 January to 31 December 2024unless funds run out.
-Only 120 million euros are allocated for the emissions range between 61 and 135 g/km of CO2; the sum allocated will probably run out in the first days of January, as happened last year, when it covered the requests of only 75,000 buyers concentrated in the CO2 bands from 21 to 60 g/km and from 61 to 135 g/km.
-The funds allocated to electric cars (230 million) e ibride plug-in (235 million).
+Are expected 570 million euros for the purchase of non-polluting vehicles of category M1 (cars), L1e-L7e (motorcycles and mopeds) and N1 and N2 (commercial vehicles) divided into 3 bands: 205 million (+15 million compared to last year) for electric carsthat from 0 to 20 g/km, 245 million (+10 million) for the band 21-60 g/km where there are ibride plug-in and for 120 million (-30 million) in the third band between 61 and 135 g/km.
+The first to run out will be the incentives for the 61-135 range, as happened last year, when only 75,000 buyers concentrated in the CO2 ranges from 21 to 60 g/km and from 61 to 135 g/km received the contribution. km.
+(235 million).

-By the end of January, the Government plans to restructure incentives for car purchases, with an increased bonus for those who choose to scrap older cars classified as Euro 0 and Euro 1.
+The total incentives could also increase if last year's unused funds are recovered, we're talking almost 300 million of which 94.5 million in the 0-20 range and 202.8 in the 21-60 range.
+By the end of January, the Government plans to restructure the form of disbursement of incentives for the purchase of cars, with an increased bonus for those who choose to scrap older cars classified as Euro 0 and Euro 1.

+Let's see in detail how incentives for the purchase of vehicles work, who is entitled to them, requirements, which vehicles are covered by the benefit, constraints and obligations for the buyer.

 Car incentives 2024

-In 2024, car purchase incentives are primarily focused on electric and plug-in hybrid cars with emissions up to 60 g/km of CO2.
+In 2024, the incentives are intended for electric, hybrid, petrol, diesel, LPG, methane and plug-in hybrid cars with emissions up to 60 g/km of CO2.
 These incentives are distributed in bands based on emissions.
 For cars with emissions included between 0 and 20 g/km of CO2205 million incentives are available, of which 194.75 million are intended for private individuals and 10.25 million for car sharing and long-term rental companies.

 The new incentives on electric vehicles range from a minimum of 3,000 to a maximum of 5,000 euros